Cherreads

 "You always snap pics of men you're into," he asked, voice teasing but edged with steel, "or am I just lucky tonight?"

-Naya let out a breath, half-laugh, half-sigh.
-She looked away, flustered.
+Naya let out a breath—half laugh, half sigh—and looked away.
+Flustered.
 Her pulse skittered beneath her skin.

 And then he moved.

-He stepped closer—one slow step.
-Not close enough to touch her, but her perfume found him, and his cologne—deep spice and clean heat—wrapped around her like smoke.
+One slow step closer.
+Not close enough to touch, but close enough for their scents to tangle—deep spice and clean heat.
 Her lips parted without meaning to.

-He leaned in slightly, eyes dropping to her mouth.
+He leaned in, eyes dropping to her mouth.

 "That'd be a shame."

-It felt like her body had gone quiet just to hear what he'd say next.
+Her body had gone quiet just to hear him.

-"You know…" His voice was softer now.
-Slower.
+"You know…" His voice softened.
+Slowed.
 "Since you took my picture without asking… I think you owe me."

 "Yeah.
 A little something for the trouble."

-His gaze dropped again—to her lips, then the hollow of her throat.
+His gaze dropped again—to her lips, the hollow of her throat.

 He tilted his head, the gold at his wrist catching the light.